-According to a 2014 survey conducted by the National Small Business Association (NSBA), 60 percent of small business owners take care of payroll on their own.
-More than 10 percent spend in excess of 10 hours a month on payroll tax administration, while another 43 percent do payroll for 3 to 10 hours per month.
-The NSBA found that nearly 25 percent of small businesses spent more than 120 hours annually on employee tax issues alone.
+According to a 2018 survey conducted by the National Small Business Association (NSBA), only 45 percent of small business owners use a payroll service.
+Six percent spend in excess of 10 hours a month on payroll tax administration, while another 40 percent do payroll for 3 to 10 hours per month.

 Payroll management involves much more than simply issuing checks to employees.
 You will have to handle employee benefits and other deductions, compliance, tax reporting and filing and workers' comp issues, to name a few.
 What about the time required to correct inevitable payroll mistakes?
 Those hours stack up — hours that could be better spent growing your small business.

 If you feel you know how to manage payroll best for your business and favor a DIY approach, be sure to focus on these critically important elements of payroll management:

 1. Update and maintain payroll records.
 You'll need specific information from each employee, including their Social Security number, benefit enrollment deductions, employee classifications, tax withholding amounts and any other relevant payroll data.

 2. Review your data entry.
 Mistakes incurred through data entry plague businesses both large and small.
 Double-check your work to root out these potential errors.